journey-education/ds-admissions-challenge/README.md

 Once you've created a Github account, you will need to download this repository to your local drive.
 > Click on the green button that says "Code" > Download ZIP

 Unzip the folder.
-You should have the following documents downloaded:
+You should have the following files downloaded:
 1. [Project Submission Notebook](https://github.com/journey-education/ds-admissions-challenge/blob/master/Project%20Submission.ipynb): This is the .ipynb notebook that you need to submit
 2. The [results.csv](https://github.com/journey-education/ds-admissions-challenge/blob/master/results.csv) dataset.
 This is the csv file that you will analyze